Traman2/Traman2/README.md

 ### About Me

-- 🎓 CS student @ UT Dallas | Class of 2027
+- 🎓 CS Major @ UT Dallas | Class of 2027
 - 🧠 Passionate about AI, RAG, ML, and Full Stack Development
 - 🔨 Building apps with React, Node, TailwindCSS and more
 - 🎮 Play video games in my free time